nodemcu/nodemcu-firmware/tests/NTest/NTest.md

 This Library is for NodeMCU versions Lua 5.1 and Lua 5.3.

-It is based on https://bitbucket.org/zserge/gambiarra and includes bugfixes, extensions of functionality and adaptions to NodeMCU requirements.
+It is based on https://bitbucket.org/zserge/gambiarra and includes bugfixes, substantial extensions of functionality and adaptions to NodeMCU requirements.